proff321/machiver/README.md

 ### Testing
 To run the tests for this project simply issue command `docker-compose run --rm test`.
 This will create a container, run the tests, and then remove the container when done.
 The command will output the test results using the testdox format.

+If you prefer a different format, then append the correct PHPUnit argument to the aforementioned command.
+For example, to use the teamcity format, the command would become `docker-compose run --rm test --teamcity`.